Anderson County SC Detention Center

 Rules & Regulations

-• Visits are limited to five persons per visit to the first person arriving.
-If visitors arrive after the inmates 30-minute time slot is used, they will not be allowed to visit.
-Visitations will need to be coordinated by the inmate and family/friends since the inmate will only be pulled once for visit.
+• If visitors arrive after the inmate's 30-minute time slot is used, they will not be allowed to visit.
+Visitations will need to be coordinated by the inmate and family/friends since the inmate will only be allowed one visit per week.

 • All adult visitors must present photo identification such as a driver’s license, state I.D. card, etc.